 The Intelligence Directorate’s day-to-day operations involved conducting historical research, investigating leads, and locating Americans who were killed in action but were never brought home.
 Comprising a total planned strength of 51, including civilian and military supervisors, this group of highly skilled analysts, researchers, military specialists, and investigators were caught between their dedication to a noble cause and the JPAC command’s pattern of dysfunction.

-Chief Stone performed as the Deputy Branch Chief for over 13 months at JPAC and, in addition to his managerial and executive duties, personally researched, investigated, and submitted 177 major case investigations regarding missing American service men.
+Chief Stone performed as the Deputy Branch Chief at JPAC until July 2012 and, in addition to his managerial and executive duties, personally researched, investigated, and submitted 177 major case investigations regarding missing American service men.

 During Chief Stone’s tenure at JPAC, members of the command were awarded two Joint Meritorious Unit Awards.